 Winter is a hard time of year on bikes.
 All that rain, salt and mud can cause rapid wear and turn your pride and joy into a creaking rust bucket in no time at all.
 It’s why many cyclists have long switched to a dedicated bike when the winter months roll around.
-Let's take a look at some bikes that are great for winter use, and just why you'd want a winter bike anyway.
+Let's take a look at the best winter bikes, and just why you'd want one anyway.

 Proving you don’t need to spend a fortune, the Triban RC 520 Disc appeals to a wide range of cyclists from those buying their first bike, to people buying a second bike for winter riding.
 It’s got a relaxed geometry from the super-tall head tube and compact top tube, and the plethora of eyelets and mounts for mudguards and pannier racks are plain to see, while there's clearance here for 35mm tyres with mudguards.

 The Ribble CGR AL combines traditional frame design with modern disc brakes for a compelling winter bike.
 As the name suggests, the frame is made from aluminium, complemented by a carbon fork and it’s designed as an all-round bike (the TLA stands for Cross-Gravel-Road) so comfort is a top priority.
 Ribble has been aggressive with new bike launches in recent years, and it also offers easy bike customisation via its website, so you can build a bike up with Ribble's own-brand mudguards from £1,024.